DrXiao/cmap/doc/red-black-tree.md

 **Associative array**, which is also known as map, symbol table or dictionary, is an abstract data type storing a collection of (key, value) pairs, and each possible key just appears at most once.
 By associative array, we can use "mapping" to find the association between a key and a value or build a new assoiciation.

-For example: When searching a English dictionary, we often want to find the explanation of a vocabulary, and a simple English dictionary may be like the following form.
+For example: When searching an English dictionary, we often want to find the explanation of a vocabulary, and a simple English dictionary may be like the following form.

 ```
 {